mileweb/docs-content-hdt/docs/portal/reports.md

 # Reports

-HDT Reports provide information about traffic to your HDT transports.
+HDT reports provide information about traffic to your HDT transports.
 Reports cover traffic volume, traffic bandwidth, and requests.

 If you are a reseller with child accounts, you can select the accounts that a report will cover (the parent account only, the child account only, or both the parent and child accounts).